hbliu/hbliu.github.io/README.md

 Personal website of Hongbo Liu.

-This website is based on a Github Pages template for academic websites (academicpages.github.io).
+This website is based on a [academicpages](https://academicpages.github.io/).